-The land is independently valued annually by the Western Australian Land Information Authority (Valuation Services) to assess fair value as at 30 June 2022.
+The land is independently valued annually by the Western Australian Land Information Authority (Valuation Services) to assess fair value as at 30 June 2023.
 The investment property was valued by comparison and analysis of open market transactions involving land of similar nature, location and zoning.

-Note 2.m) Planning activities for the closure of the Trust
+Note 2. m) Planning activities for the closure of the Trust

 The Trust is established under the Public Education Endowment Act 1909 (the Act).
 Consistent with the State Government's decision, the Trust has ceased its operations.
 The previous functions of the Trust were not relevant or duplicated by the services currently provided by the Department of Education.
 In July 2021, the State Government agreed to draft legislation to repeal the Act.
-The Trustees have commenced the process to dispose assets and wind up the Trust.
 The implementation of wind-up plans is subject to the passage of amending legislation.
-At the reporting date, drafting of this bill has not commenced.
+Legislative drafting commenced in 2023.